publiccodenet/about/activities/member-relations/index.md

 With regular membership, members become co-owners of the Foundation.
 This means members can vote in the general assembly and are responsible for and steer the Foundation’s operations, including priorities and annual budget for the organization.
 [Read more about Foundation governance](../../organization/governance-model.md).

 All members pay membership yearly dues.
 [See financial model](../../organization/financial-model.md).
-Failure to pay can result in termination of membership as stipulated in the foundation bylaws.
+Failure to pay can result in termination of membership as stipulated in the [articles of association](articles-of-association.en.md).

 A mediation structure will be set up to handle any disputes that may arise between members and the Foundation or between individual members.